LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-19-lphy-extension.markdown

 ## Project structure

-The [LPhy repository](https://github.com/LinguaPhylo/linguaPhylo) contains two modules separated in two subfolder LPhy (containing core classes, such as parser, distributions, functions and data types) and LPhyStudio (GUI).
+The [LPhy repository](https://github.com/LinguaPhylo/linguaPhylo) contains two modules separated in two subfolder, where `lphy` contains core classes, such as parser, distributions, functions and data types, and `lphy-studio` are GUI.
 The project folder structure looks like:

 ```
 linguaPhylo